maxmind/dev-hire-homework/README.md

 If there are less than 10 states or countries with visitors, only show those which have at least one visitor.

 Note that the GeoLite2 data file may simply not have all the relevant information on some IP addresses.
-In this case, assign the visit to a state or country of "unknown" as needed.
+In this case, assign the page views to a state or country of "unknown" as needed.

 ## Sharing Your Code with Us